Norway–United States relations: Norwegian consulates in the United States

+Houston

 Minneapolis

 In 1906 Norway opened a consulate in Minneapolis, Minnesota.
 It became a consulate-general in 1946.
 In 2001 the Norwegian government planned to close the consulate but it stayed open after Norwegian American groups lobbied to keep it open.
 In 2007 the Norwegian government again announced plans to close the consulate and replace it with an honorary consulate; area Norwegian Americans criticized the outcome.

 The Minneapolis consulate served Minnesota, Iowa, Michigan, Montana, Nebraska, North Dakota, South Dakota, and Wisconsin.
 In 2007 there were 850,000 people of Norwegian descent in Minnesota.
 In 2007 the consulate had four permanent employees and an intern.

 In 2007, former U.S. Vice President Walter Mondale agreed to serve as Honorary Consul General.
 He was succeeded by Gary Gandrud whose grandfather P.A.
 Gandrud had served in both the House of Representatives and Senate in the Minnesota legislature.
 As of 2015 Eivind Heiberg, the CEO of Sons of Norway, is the honorary consul of Minneapolis.